pvtl-pre/tap-made-simple/README.md

 - [pivnet](https://github.com/pivotal-cf/pivnet-cli)
 - [yq v4.12+](https://github.com/mikefarah/yq) (to install use `brew` for Mac and `apt-get` for Linux)

-Additionally, you will need a [Tanzu Network account](https://network.tanzu.vmware.com/).
-For this account, you will need to accept any TAP EULAs and create a UAA API TOKEN (i.e. refresh token).
+Additionally, a [Tanzu Network account](https://network.tanzu.vmware.com/) is required.
+For this account, any TAP EULAs will need to be accepted and a UAA API TOKEN (i.e. refresh token) will need to be created.

 NOTE: The Tanzu CLI and associated plugins will be installed as part of the deployment process.